Pupil Premium

 Overall attendance for disadvantaged students is in line with the whole school target of 96%.

-The Lead Practitioner for Pupil Premium liaises with the Attendance Lead and Attendance Officer for monitoring.
+The SLT member responsible for Pupil Premium liaises with the Attendance Lead and Attendance Officer for monitoring.

 Activity in This Academic Year